The Warriors (film): Cast

 Featured as gang leaders in the film are Paul Greco as the leader of the Orphans, Jery Hewitt as the leader of the Baseball Furies, Kate Klugman as the leader of the Lizzies, and Konrad Sheehan as the leader of the Punks.
 Stunt coordinator and future director Craig R. Baxley appears as a member of the Punks, as does stuntman A.J.
-Bakunas, who was killed on the set of another movie before the film's release.
+Bakunas, who was killed on the set of the movie Steel before the film's release.
 Steve James and Bill Anagnos portray Baseball Furies, while Dennis Gregory portrays a Gramercy Riff.
-Bronx guitarist Ace Frehley, best known for his work with the hard rock band Kiss, has stated that he had been a member of The Duckies in his youth, one of the real New York City gangs featured in the film.
 Mercedes Ruehl plays the policewoman who arrests Ajax, with Irwin Keyes and Sonny Landham also appearing as police officers.
 Ginny Ortiz portrays the candy store employee whom the Rogues steal from and John Snyder portrays a gas station worker.
 In a pre-credits scene deleted from the theatrical version but reinstated in television broadcasts, Pamela Poitier (a daughter of Sidney Poitier) portrays Lincoln, Cleon's girlfriend.